epam/sitecore-engx-scaffold/generators/app/templates/readme.md

 _\*\*\* NOTE: You might need to manually install some packages in case of errors with automation.
 Do following steps and restart step 6 above._

 1. Download package
-1. Log in to a site http://SolutionX-local.azurewebsites.net/sitecore/shell or http://SolutionX.local and install the package.
+1. Log in to a site http://<%= solutionX %>-local.azurewebsites.net/sitecore/shell or http://<%= solutionX %>.local and install the package.
     _Note: after installation, you might need to manually update `web.config` with package specific assembly redirects._

 #### Using vagrant box